Why should you be researching the best online proofreading jobs?

 An editor is responsible for making changes that will improve the overall quality of the content under revision.

-Maybe you should be asking yourselves what type of content proofreaders do not work on.
+Quite frankly, an easier question to answer would be what type of content proofreaders do not work on:

 Once you start doing entry-level proofreading jobs online, expect to be working on any of the following: